 Soup: USD 4-USD 6

-In high altitudes, it is very important to stay hydrated to be safe from Altitude sickness, so you have all sorts of drinks available like tea, coffee, hot juice, etc. Water scarcity is a big problem in Gorakshep.
+It is very important to stay hydrated to be safe from Altitude sickness in Everest Region, so you have all sorts of drinks available like tea, coffee, hot juice, etc. Water scarcity is a big problem in Gorakshep.
 Hotels have made a water pond and water is carried everyday for all purposes.
 You’ll be charged for every cup of hot water that you drink.

 Beverage Price Range: USD 1 -USD 4